-This is the fourth blog in a new series of blogs that focuses on Article 7’s Right to Information requirement.
-Access the the first two blogs below:
+This is the fifth blog in a new series of blogs that focuses on Article 7’s Right to Information requirement.
+Access the previous installments below:

 - Blog 1: Challenges and How to Ensure Compliance